How Often Should I Shampoo My Hair?

 Shampooing everyday is no longer the standard in the hair community.
-Across the country, barbers and stylists have gradually embraced the anti-shampoo movement, opting instead for using water and friction or even using conditioner instead (often called co-washing).
+Across the country, barbers and stylists have gradually embraced the anti-shampoo movement, opting to not shampoo as often, instead using water and friction or even using conditioner (often called co-washing).

 The primary reason for this shift is that sulfates (the things that cause all the suds in your shampoo) are also responsible for drying the hair and scalp.
 Sulfates strip away natural oils that protect the hair and scalp and seal in moisture.